kamilp522/Product-preview-card-made-with-flexbox-and-sass/README.md

 ## Acknowledgments

 This is my first project submitted on the frontendmentor.io and I'm sure it's not last.
-I'm looking towards next challenges and hope to submit more solutions pretty soon.
+I'm looking forward to the next challenge and hope to submit more solutions pretty soon.